molinamarcvdb/AndroidAppMSD/README.md

 use case for gait analysis (2).
 Patients with hip dysplasia, geriatric  disorders, or osteoarthritis could also be monitored to analyse effects of an intervention.

-Our application will focus on the detection and monitoring of falls that a patient who has a walking impairment, or recovering from a surgery such as a hip replacement (hip prosthesis) may take, and to monitor their condition remotely.
+Our application focuses on the detection and monitoring of falls that a patient who has a walking impairment, or recovering from a surgery such as a hip replacement (hip prosthesis) may take, and to monitor their condition remotely.
 In this way the clinician will be more informed about the rehabilitation process, and can make data driven decisions concerning interventions.

-## Features
+A key component of the application is the ability to detect falls in real-time.
+Future versions of the app could implement an alert system.
+There are two main parts to the applications funtionality, the sensor data collection service and the sensor data collection application.

+## Functionalities of Sensor Data Collection App:

-1. Sensor data collection from accelerometer
+1. Collect sensor data
-2. Store collected patient data
-3. Data analysis
+2. Use accelerometer data to detect falls in real time
-4. Send data to data collection service
+6. Send data to data collection service

 ## Getting Started